This post may contain affiliate links. Please read our disclosure policy.

 Which Type is Right for You?

-There are two important things to consider when evaluating which type is best for you:
+There are three important things to consider when evaluating which type is best for you:

 - Is it a bioavailable and easy for your body to absorb?